guettli/programming-guidelines/README.rst

 then they have fancy ideas how to change thing Y.
 Be friendly and listen: Write these fancy ideas down on the "do later list".

+If the customer have new ideas, let them decide: Should this be on the "do list" or the "do later list".

 If you don't have a definition of done/ready, then you should not start to write source code.
 First define the goal, then choose a strategy to get to the goal.